Skip to main content

 Written by Oliver Lewis

-Updated over 5 months ago
+Updated over 2 months ago

-© Mike Kirby (CC BY 2.0) Kindly recommended by UKCEH.
+ยฉ Mike Kirby (CC BY 2.0) Kindly recommended by UKCEH.

 The following is a short summary of the habitat type and how to create/enhance it to a "good" condition.
 For an informed position, please refer to official up-to-date UKHAB documentation or the UK Government's Condition Assessment Sheet.

+Description: Coastal banks or inland sites where Sea-buckthorn (Hippophae rhamnoides) has been planted, and is generally regarded as a conservation problem as it tends to invade other dune habitats and change the nutrient status of the soil where it grows.
+The species is widely planted inland.
 If occuring as a native vegetation type habitat, confined to a few sites on the east coast of England, it is classified as Dunes with Sea-buckthorn and is a High Distinctiveness habitat.
 Please check JNCC 2160 Dunes with Hippophae rhamnoides to ensure you have the right habitat type.

 How to Create / Enhance to a "Good" condition

 The simplest way to create scrub and scrub mosaics is to allow them to develop naturally (natural regeneration).
 It works best where existing areas of scrub, like hedgerows and woodland scrub, can spread.
+See more here: Create scrub and scrub mosaic.

 It is not possible to enhance this habitat.
 You may wish to create a new habitat or buy off-site units.